2025 Solar Incentives Guide for Leesburg, FL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Leesburg solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.
+To better understand how the new Clean Energy Credit might apply to you, get in touch with your local Leesburg solar installers.

 State & Local Solar Incentives